trigaten/Learn_Prompting/docs/reliability/ensembling.md

 The verifier is trained with a slightly complex loss function, which I will not cover here.
 Read section 3.3 of the paper for more details(@li2022advance).

-## Ask Me Anything (AMA) Prompts
+### Ask Me Anything (AMA) Prompts

 ![My Remote Image](https://user-images.githubusercontent.com/69173676/217629041-a73a19b3-722d-4dcf-8c07-07f9d2eddfba.jpg)
 (@arora2022ama)

 In the same multi-input style as DiVeRSe prompting, *Ask Me Anything (AMA)* prompting(@arora2022ama) is an approach that uses multiple imperfect prompts—rather than one painstakingly crafted perfect prompt.

-The *AMA* prompting strategy combinds the results from the multiple effective yet imperfect prompts by utilizing weak supervision to aggregate their output answers(@arora2022ama) to get an effective best answer.
+The *AMA* prompting strategy combines the results from the multiple effective yet imperfect prompts by utilizing weak supervision to aggregate their output answers(@arora2022ama) to get an effective best answer.

 Effective yet imperfect prompts are questions that can be classified as zero-shot prompts, that encourage open-ended generation, such as `Who went to the Park?` (@arora2022ama)